 Sunitinib (Sutent ®)

+Sunitinib works by blocking (inhibiting) signals in the cancer cells that make them grow.
+Blocking the signals causes the cells to die.
 Sunitinib can also stop cancer cells from developing new blood vessels.
-This reduces their supply of oxygen and nutrients, which causes the tumour to shrink or stop growing.
-Drugs that interfere with blood vessel growth in this way are called angiogenesis inhibitors or anti-angiogenics.
+This reduces their supply of oxygen and nutrients so the tumour shrinks or stops growing.
+Drugs that interfere with blood vessel growth are called angiogenesis inhibitors or anti-angiogenics.

 When sunitinib is used

 Sunitinib is used to treat kidney cancer (renal cell carcinoma), gastrointestinal stromal tumours (GISTs ) or pancreatic neuroendocrine cancers that can’t be removed by surgery and/or have spread.
 It may be used to treat other cancers as part of a clinical research trial.

 Sunitinib may only be available in some situations.
 Your cancer doctor can tell you whether it’s appropriate for you.
 Some people may be given it as part of a clinical trial.
 If a drug isn’t routinely available on the NHS, there may be other ways you can get access to it.
 Your cancer doctor can give you advice.